Amish Shah: Third term (2023–2024)

 After the 2022 redistricting in Arizona was completed, Shah's home legislative district was changed from District 24 to District 5.
-Fellow District 24 incumbent Jennifer Longdon and District 28 incumbent Sarah Liguori were also placed in the new District 5.
-The Representatives also faced activist Brianna Westbrook and Phoenix Union High School District Governing Board member Aaron Márquez in the district's Democratic primary.
+Fellow District 24 incumbent Jennifer Longdon and District 28 incumbent Sarah Liguori were also placed in the new District 5, which includes central Phoenix and parts of north and east Phoenix.
+The representatives also faced activist Brianna Westbrook and Phoenix Union High School District Governing Board member Aaron Márquez in the district's Democratic primary.
 Shah and Longdon prevailed in the primary, defeating Liguori, Westbrook, and Márquez.
 Shah and Longdon won the general election.

+During his third term, Shah introduced legislation covering health care and education.
+In 2023, he introduced legislation that would allow families of incarcerated people to obtain their medical records.
+He also introduced legislation which would provide free college for the children of first responders and military personnel who died by suicide following work-related post-traumatic stress.
+He proposed a bill to provide health-insurance subsidies to eligible teachers with dependents to help retain teachers.

+Committee assignments

+Shah served on the House Health and Human Services Committee during his three terms in office and was the committee's ranking member during his final term.
+He also served while in office on the Regulatory Affairs, Transportation, Ways and Means, and Appropriations committees.